Corelight API client

 (Note: The --help output will contain the list of commands only if the client can connect, and authenticate, to the device.)

-- Specifies the network address of the Corelight Sensor device.
+Specifies the network address of a Corelight Sensor device.

 The corelight-client looks for a configuration file ~/.corelight-client.rc.
 The file must consist of lines <key>=<value>.
 Comments starting with # are ignored. corelight-client support the following keys:

-- The network address of the Corelight Sensor device.
+The network address of a Corelight Sensor device.